marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 ## TODO: FIX LINKS, DATE AND IMAGES

-I've been willing to try out [AngularJS](https://angularjs.org/) for a long time and on this post I'll talk about my journey on building [rubygems-charts](), a simple Single Page Application that fetches RubyGems downloads count from the RubyGems API for each released version and displays that data on a chart.
+I've been willing to try out [AngularJS](https://angularjs.org/) for a long time and on this post I'll talk about my journey building [rubygems-charts](https://github.com/fgrehm/rubygems-charts), a simple Single Page Application that fetches RubyGems downloads count from the RubyGems API for each released version and displays that data on a chart.